DMovies - Your platform for thought-provoking cinema

 Infested (Vermine)

-Claustrophobic spider horror keeps viewers on the edge of their seat, as flesh-eating arachnids terrify a suburban council block in France - from the 23rd edition of Tiff Romania
+Claustrophobic spider horror keeps viewers on the edge of their seat, as flesh-eating arachnids terrify a suburban council block in France - available for streaming on various platforms

 Don’t let the French hip-hop score at the beginning of the film and the young cast fool you into thinking this is your average teen scream fodder.
 While indeed appealing to young audiences, Infested is a highly contagious horror with the potential contaminate viewers of all ages.
 A real manna from heaven (or hell) for anyone hungry for a little creepy-crawly fun.